sarahutton981/notes/README.md

 # 2024-01-25
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for simplicity in design and implementation.
 Clear, concise code that's easy to understand and maintain often leads to fewer bugs, better performance, and more scalable solutions.
 Remember that you write code not just for computers but also for humans to read and comprehend.
 Refactor when necessary, eliminate redundancy, and choose straightforward algorithms over complex ones whenever possible."

+# 2024-01-26
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and ensure that you are making meaningful headway.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
+Instead, focus your attention on one task at a time and give it your full attention.
+You can also use tools like task managers and calendars to help keep track of your tasks for easier organization.